fredyns/yii2-wiki/Plan-for-next-major-versions.md

 - When triggering events, pass data as a separate argument insted of a part of event object (commonly referred to as inconvenient).
 - Extract `findIdentityByAccessToken` from `IdentityInterface` (looks weird when it's not implemented in all web apps).
 - Try to eliminate `Object` and `Component` turning these into traits.
 Could extract AccessorTrait, EventTrait etc.
+- Decouple routing from controllers and modules.
+Allow specifying any class method as a callback for a matching route.

 ## Web